rubyonracetracks/ror-site-docu/README.md

 Welcome to the source code of the Ruby on Racetracks web site!
 This app was created with the aid of Docusaurus Neutrino, which automatically creates a new Docusaurus app from scratch.
 It's like Rails Neutrino but for Docusaurus instead.

 ## Scripts
+* clean.sh: Run this script to remove the website/build, website/i18n, and website/node_modules directories.
+The files in these directories are automatically created when you build the app and are NOT part of the source code.
+Deleting these directories makes it easier to do a keyword search of the source code.
 * all.sh: This script runs test_app.sh and test_code.sh.
 * credentials.sh: Run this script after you reset your Docker container to enter your Git name and email address.
 * test_app.sh: This script runs the commands "npm install" and "npm test" in the website directory.